 This means that many owners choose to give their horse a final summer and then put them to sleep in the autumn.
 Properly done, equine euthanasia is extremely quick and totally painless — and crucially the horse has no idea of what is being done.

-I always advise owners that it is better to put a horse to sleep while it is still enjoying life.
+I always advise owners that it is better to put a horse down while it is still enjoying life.
 Most people who know their horses also know instinctively when the time is right.
 If we wait too long, we risk keeping an old horse going for our sake, not theirs.

 2. Do I send my horse in for a colic operation?